deaThGuNNNN/deaThGuNNNN/README.md

 Developer & Freelancer
 ----------------------

 I'm Riyad AKA DeaThGuN.
-I'm A Multi-Talented Human With Over 5+ Years Of Experiences In Wide Range Of Disciplines, Entrepreneur, Developer, Music Producer, Trader, Gamer And More.
+I'm A Multi-Talented Human With Over 5+ Years Of Experiences In Wide Range Of Disciplines, Full-Stack Developer, Entrepreneur, Music Producer, Trader, Gamer And More.

 I Don't Like To Define Myself By The Work I've Done.
 I Define Myself By The Work I Want To Do.
 Skills Can Be Taught, Personality Is Inherent.
 I Prefer To Keep Learning, Continue Challenging Myself, And Do Interesting Things That Matter.